lambdaladies/lambdaladies.github.io/README.md

 # LambdaLadies.com

 This repository holds the source code for [http://www.lambdaladies.com](http://www.lambdaladies.com).
-The instructions below explain how the Jekyll theme it uses works and how to run a local copy of the website to test any proposed changes.
+The instructions below explain how to run a local copy of the website to test any proposed changes.
 We welcome pull requests.

 If you would like to contribute a blog post to the site, please see [these instructions](CONTRIBUTING.md).